 AES is an umbrella organization for the Engineering clubs, and other non-associated students who are interested in club events.
 The purpose of this club is to act as a link between the various engineering clubs and a link to the administration within Pacific's School of Engineering and Computer Science.

-Pacific Faculty Advisor: Dr. Steven Howell
+Pacific Faculty Advisor: TBD

 American Society of Civil Engineers (ASCE)

 Founded in 1852, the American Society of Civil Engineers (ASCE) represents more than 147,000 members of the civil engineering profession worldwide, and is America's oldest national engineering society.
 ASCE's vision is to position engineers as global leaders building a better quality of life.
 For more information visit the national website.